kushal177/hobbyProjects/ReadMe.txt

 RegionGrowing- This programs performs region growing on pixels with same intensity(or given condition) using seeded region growing method.
 Both Matlab and C implementations are present here.The C program uses opencv 2.4.9 for basic operations like opening and saving an image file.

+Segregation- This is a simple program to segregate two kinds of objects effectively.